Writing a step¶

 option: matches any from a list of options.
 You specify this test with:option('option 1', 'option 2', 'option 3')

 input_file: Specifies an input file.
-Relative paths are resolved against the location of the configuration file.
+Relative paths are resolved against the location of the parameter file.
 The file must also exist.

 output_file: Specifies an output file.
 Identical to